 We learned new things.
 The best predictive performance observed holds new weight because (1) it was evaluated on holdout data and (2) it represents the best out of many diverse attempts.

 Housing eviction is more common than you think

 Demographers often summarize events per person-year.
 By this metric, eviction is rare: only 2-3 % of households per year.

 A new goal.
 But often we care whether someone ever experiences an event over a longer period, such as at any point in childhood.
 It only takes one eviction to upend a child's life.

 The goal matters.
-More than 1 in 4 children born in a large U.S. city from 1998 to 2000 experienced eviction by age 15.
+More than 1 in 4 children born into poverty in a large U.S. city from 1998 to 2000 experienced eviction by age 15.

 Causal estimands prescribe policy solutions

 Public housing provides tenants with reduced rent as well as an internal grievance procedure to resolve conflicts with the housing authority.
 Does public housing reduce eviction?

 A new goal.
 An explicitly causal estimand clarifies precise assumptions for observational data point to a policy solution.